dhairs/College-Notes/Spring 2023 Semester/CS 429 - Computer Organization and Architecture/Code Generation/Linking/Static Linking Symbol Resolution.md

 - **Symbol resolution**: match every symbol reference with exactly one symbol definition
 - **Relocation**: Merge `.text` and `.data` sections from multiple relocatable object modules in a coordinated manner to create one `.text` and one `.data` section.
 Do this with other sections similarly as well
-- **Patching**: Modify symbol references to connect then "correctly" with the symbol definitions to which they have been resolved
+- **Patching**: Modify symbol references to connect them "correctly" with the symbol definitions to which they have been resolved
 - **Output creation**: generate the final binary executable

 ## Link-Time Symbols